-Field hospitals play a critically important role in disaster response, from natural calamities like flooding or hurricanes, to outbreak of disease and violent conflicts.
-These facilities are the primary drivers for reducing the human life consequences of disaster, and helping survivors recover more quickly.
+Field hospitals play a critically important role in disaster response, from natural calamities like floods or hurricanes to violent conflicts.
+These facilities are the primary drivers for reducing the human life consequences of disaster and helping survivors recover more quickly.

 General Questions About Field Hospitals

 How Are Field Hospitals Classified?